Hungry Little Minds | Activities to boost children’s communication skills

 Improving early communication, language and literacy development is a key priority for the government and a cornerstone of building a country that works for everyone.
 Some of the poorest children in the UK start school months behind their peers and the gap can grow through their school years.
 Children with poor vocabulary skills at age five may be up to twice as likely to be unemployed in their 30s.

-From July 2019 The Department for Education has launched a new campaign called Hungry Little Minds.
+In July 2019 The Department for Education launched a campaign called Hungry Little Minds.
 The campaign encourages parents and carers to engage in stimulating activities in the early stages to boost their children's communication, language and literacy skills.

 Children soak up every little bit of stimulation you can give them.
 It’s all the little things that make a big difference with the development of their speech and understanding of words.
 Everyday moments can be used to boost your child’s learning, and they are interested in all sorts of things.
 Take a look at the activities you try today.